 Explore resources below to help you effectively support Survivors

 Call on your University Administrators to Act

-Notify Students of Scholarship Opportunities with Restore Dignity
+Notify Students of Assistance Opportunities with Restore Dignity

-Even if a Survivor chooses not to apply for the Restore Dignity Scholarship, it can be highly beneficial knowing that there are people who want to help Survivors succeed post violence.
+Even if a Survivor chooses not to apply for Restore Dignity assistance, it can be highly beneficial knowing that there are people who want to help Survivors succeed post violence.

 Ways you can support a student Survivor:

 - Educate yourself on the psychologic responses to sexual violence.
 Understanding the trauma response will aid in communicating and interacting with student victims.

 - Understand your school’s policy on mandatory reporting, and communicate any reporting responsibilities you may have to students if they attempt to report sexual violence to you.

 - If you are a mandatory reporter, provide the Survivor with alternative contacts that can ensure confidentiality with their story, if that is what is needed.

 - If a student discloses an experience of sexual violence with you it is important to remember that your reaction may heavily influence a Survivor’s next steps of healing or action.
 (See general support page)